jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 Installing CUDA

-Start with the CPU version: pip install tensorflow

-Windows 7, 64-bit

 CUDA used to be an acronym for Compute Inified Device Architecture, but now it's no longer an acronym.
 It's just CUDA.

-This tutorial explains how to make your graphics card, or GPU, faster with machine learning.
+This tutorial explains how get your NVIDIA graphics card working with for deep learning.

-How to see if it's working

 ## Hardware Requirements